Felix382/Tensorflow-Team-2-GAN/README.md

 # Tensorflow-Team-2-GAN

+Our goal was, to resemble CT scnas of lungs affected by COVID-19.

 The skript is designed to use shared folders from google drive.
 The CT Scans from this folder have been copied into github in folder "CT_COVID".

 The code heavily relies on the Google tutorial on Deep Concolutional GANs as published at https://www.tensorflow.org/tutorials/generative/dcgan.
 In fact, we only changed some minor but crucial things, in particular we go without the drop-out option, because every single pixel contains information.